alexaadams6778/alexaadams6778/README.md

 # Hi, I’m Alexa

-I’m a Computer Science student at the University of South Carolina interested in software development and creating technology for social good.
+I’m a Computer Science student at the University of South Carolina interested in full-stack software development and creating technology for social good.

 ---